-Both the TLAC (or Pillar 1 MREL) and MREL requirements are specifically designed to require banks to maintain a sufficient amount of instruments which are eligible to absorb losses in resolution with the aim of ensuring that failing banks can be resolved without recourse to taxpayers' money.
+Both the TLAC (or Pillar 1 MREL) and MRELIn addition to such regulatory capital and liquidity requirements are specifically designed to require banks, Deutsche Bank is also required to maintain a sufficient amount of instruments which are eligible to absorb losses in resolution with the aim of ensuring that failing banks can be resolved without recourse to taxpayers' money.
 To that end, in order to facilitate the meeting of TLAC requirements by German banks, obligations of German banks under certain specifically defined senior unsecured debt instruments issued by them (such as bonds that are not structured debt instruments) rank, since 2017, junior to all other outstanding unsecured unsubordinated obligations of such bank (such as deposits, derivatives, money market instruments and certain structured debt instruments), but continue to rank in priority to contractually subordinated debt instruments (such as Tier 2 instruments).

+These rules are referred to as "TLAC" (Total Loss Absorbing Capacity) and "MREL" (minimum requirement for own funds and eligible liabilities) requirements.
 As part of the harmonization of national rules on the priority of claims of banks' creditors in the European Union, the BRRD allows banks to issue "senior non-preferred" debt instruments ranking according to their terms (and not only statutorily) junior to the banks' other unsubordinated debt instruments (including bonds that are not treated as "senior non-preferred" debt instruments), but in priority to Deutsche Bank's contractually subordinated liabilities (such as Tier 2 instruments).
 Any such "senior non-preferred" debt instruments issued by Deutsche Bank AG under such rules rank on parity with its then outstanding "senior non-preferred" debt instruments under the prior rules.
 This BRRD amendment was finalized and implemented into German law as of 21 July 2018.

-The need to comply with these requirements may affect the Group's business, financial condition and results of operation and in particular may increase its financing costs.
+The need to comply with these requirements may affect the Group's Deutsche Bank's business, financial condition and results of operation and in particular may increase its financing costs.

-The Group may not have sufficient capital or other loss-absorbing liabilities to meet these increasing regulatory requirements.
-This could occur due to regulatory changes and other factors, such as the banks' inability to issue new securities which are recognized as regulatory capital or loss-absorbing liabilities under the applicable standards, due to an increase of risk-weighted assets based on more stringent rules for the measurement of risks or as a result of a future decline in the value of the euro as compared to other currencies, due to stricter requirements for the compliance with the non-risk based leverage ratio, due to any substantial losses the bank may incur, which would reduce retained earnings, a component of Common Equity Tier 1 capital, or due to a combination of these or other factors.
+The GroupDeutsche Bank may not have or may not be able to issue sufficient capital or other loss-absorbing liabilities to meet these increasing regulatory requirements.
+This could occur due to regulatory changes and other factors, such as the banks'Deutsche Bank's inability to issue new securities which are recognized as regulatory capital or loss-absorbing liabilities under the applicable standards, due to an increase of risk-weighted assets based on more stringent rules for the measurement of risks or as a result of a future decline in the value of the euro as compared to other currencies, due to stricter requirements for the compliance with the non-risk based leverage ratio, due to any substantial losses the bankDeutsche Bank may incur, which would reduce retained earnings, a component of Common Equity TierCET 1 capital, or due to a combination of these or other factors.